AlgWiki/AlgWiki/docs/dev.md

 * Both the client (web pages) and server are written in the TypeScript programming language
 * Basically it is JavaScript with types (which helps catch errors and makes it clear what certain variables contain)
-* It is transpiled into JavaScript during the build
+* It is transpiled into JavaScript at build time

 **Node.js**